 Students who are admitted and qualify for need-based financial aid may receive funds for up to 100% of tuition.
 Particularly well-qualified international students may receive aid in the form of merit scholarships.
 However, international students who accept merit-based scholarships are not eligible for institutional need-based aid.
 Financial aid will not cover all travel or living expenses.

 International students are considered for scholarship aid in the same way that domestic students are considered.
 Any qualified students, regardless of their country of origin, may be offered a Merit Scholarship.
 In addition, there are a few scholarships specifically offered to international students.
-Merit scholarships are awarded to full-time degree-seeking students in the M.Div., M.A.C.E., or dual degree programs who show genuine promise for exceptional leadership in the life of the church, demonstrated by excellent academic achievement and participation in the common life of their churches and/or communities.
+Merit scholarships are awarded to full-time degree-seeking students in the M.Div., M.A.C.E., or M.Div./M.A.C.E. dual degree programs who show genuine promise for exceptional leadership in the life of the church, demonstrated by excellent academic achievement and participation in the common life of their churches and/or communities.
 Scholarships begin at 100% of tuition and may include an additional grant.
-To be eligible for a Merit scholarship, an international student must have applied by December 15.
+To be eligible for a Merit scholarship, an international student must have applied by January 15.

 F-1 Visa Information